OliverC96/OliverC96/README.md

 ## Hey, I'm Oliver 👋

-I am a diligent, and hard-working Computer Science graduate with a passion for frontend and full-stack software development.
+I'm a diligent, and hard-working Computer Science graduate with a passion for frontend and full-stack software development.

 I'm currently seeking an entry-level position where I can collaborate with others, explore new technologies, and employ my skills to have a tangible impact.